Which Table Represents A Linear Function

 1. Checking for a Constant Rate of Change (Slope):

 This is the most fundamental method.
+Worth adding: to verify this, calculate the slope between consecutive points.
 A linear function exhibits a consistent change in the y-values for every consistent change in the x-values.
-To verify this, calculate the slope between consecutive points.
 If the slope remains constant throughout the table, then the table represents a linear function.

 The formula for calculating the slope (m) between two points (x1, y1) and (x2, y2) is: